 Peter Muste holds an MFA in directing from Ohio University, as well as an MA in teaching from Bard College.
 He began his professional career in regional theatres, including Missouri Repertory Theatre, Cincinnati Playhouse in the Park and Great Lakes Shakespeare Festival.
 He also served as producing director for Chicago’s Public Access Theatre, and Playmarket, a New York organization devoted to developing playwrights and new plays.
 Over the course of 19 years with Radio City Music Hall, Peter was first a stage manager for “the Great Stage” and then producer for various productions of their Christmas Spectacular.
 In addition, he has worked for the Brooklyn Academy of Music, the Chicago International Theatre Festival, The Second City, and Ubu Repertory Theatre, among others.
 He currently provides a range of production services to large-scale events, conferences and community celebrations as well as developing independent theatrical and arts-based education projects.

-Associate Set Designer on these Broadway productions-AVENUE Q-Tony Award Best Musical(London and Vegas), GOLDA'S BALCONY, HIGH FIDELITY-Tony Nomination Set, and IN THE HEIGHTS-Tony Award Best Musical, BAREFOOT IN THE PARK, LITTLE WOMEN, the Musical; ENCHANTED APRIL, THE GREEN BIRD, CATCH ME IF YOU CANand also the seasonal production WHITE CHRISTMAS.
-Off-Broadway & Regional Design Credits include JUNO AND THE PAYCOCK(Irish Repertory Theater), HOME (Melting Pot Theater), THE COMEDY OF ERRORS (Missouri Repertory Theater), A CHRISTMAS CAROL(Dallas Theater Center), MY FAIR LADY (Hilton Head PAC), and ENCHANTED APRIL, LITTLE NIGHT MUSIC, THE IMPORTANCE OF BEING EARNEST, SYLVIA, RUMORS, BAREFOOT IN THE PARK, MOON OVER BUFFALO, GOD OF CARNAGE (Naples Players).
+Associate Set Designer on these Broadway productions-AVENUE Q-Tony Award Best Musical(London and Vegas), GOLDA'S BALCONY, HIGH FIDELITY-Tony Nomination Set, and IN THE HEIGHTS-Tony Award Best Musical, BAREFOOT IN THE PARK, LITTLE WOMEN, the Musical; ENCHANTED APRIL, THE GREEN BIRD, CATCH ME IF YOU CAN and also the seasonal production WHITE CHRISTMAS.
+Off-Broadway & Regional Design Credits include JUNO AND THE PAYCOCK(Irish Repertory Theater), HOME (Melting Pot Theater), THE COMEDY OF ERRORS (Missouri Repertory Theater), A CHRISTMAS CAROL(Dallas Theater Center), MY FAIR LADY & DIRTY ROTTEN SCOUNDRELS (Arts Center of Coastal Carolina), and ENCHANTED APRIL, LITTLE NIGHT MUSIC, THE IMPORTANCE OF BEING EARNEST, SYLVIA, RUMORS, BAREFOOT IN THE PARK, MOON OVER BUFFALO, GOD OF CARNAGE, OTHER DESERT CITIES (Naples Players).
 In addition, Todd was one of the designers on Warner LeRoy's legendary Russian Tea Room restaurant on 57th Street.
-From 2011-13 he worked on Target's Fall and Spring National Business meetings at the Target Center in Minneapolis, MN.
+Designed Target's Fall and Spring National Business meetings at the Target Center in Minneapolis, MN.
+Wrote the Story and Illustrated the book, Jimmy Jack Gets a New Job.
 He studied with John Ezell at the University of Missouri Kansas City and was a Hallmark Scholar in Set Design.
 To see his work go to: http://www.toddpotter.me

 Hilary Rosenfeld - Figure Drawing